 Equipment requirements vary depending on the level of tournament you’re considering.
 Listed below are the minimum requirements for various levels of competition.
 See our Equipment Requirements page for details.

 We put announcements of our club’s events and other major tournaments on the bulletin board in our lobby.
 We also keep the Event Calendar section of our website updated with local, regional, and national events.

 Virtually all tournaments in the Pacific Northwest are published on AskFRED.Net, the Fencing Results and Events Database.
 FRED will customize its front page display based on your location.
 FRED also handles pre-registration for local tournaments, and publishes results.

 To receive email announcements of tournaments, you can subscribe to a couple of different email lists.
 These lists are moderated, so no junk mail will come through.
 The WWDFencing list is for announcements to the Western Washington Division, and will include other tournaments throughout the Pacific Northwest.
-The RainCityFencing list is for announcements of our club’s tournaments, plus schedule notifications and the occasional other local tournament that might be of interest to our fencers.
+RCFC maintains a MailChimp list synchronized with our membership system.
+We send monthly announcements of our club’s tournaments, plus schedule notifications and the occasional other local tournament that might be of interest to our fencers.